ahnpj/security-operations-workflows/detection-automation-and-log-processing/python-log-parsing-and-threat-detection/README.md

 </summary><br>

 > 👉 **Follow the execution walkthrough first**</br>
-Begin with `workflow-execution.md` inside this folder to see how raw log data was parsed, normalized, and validated step by step using Python scripting and regex extraction logic.
+Begin with `workflow-execution.md` to see how Python was used to parse Apache access logs, Linux authentication logs, Windows Event CSV data, and AWS CloudTrail JSON events during the investigation.

 > 👉 **Review analytical reasoning and design decisions**</br>
-Move to `analyst-notes.md` to understand why specific parsing approaches were selected, how extracted telemetry supports detection use cases, and how data quality influences monitoring reliability.
+Move to `analyst-notes.md` to understand why log parsing matters, how raw telemetry becomes detection-ready data, and how repeated patterns such as 404 spikes, failed logins, and risky IAM activity can reveal suspicious behavior.

 > 👉 **Review tooling and implementation reference details**</br>
-See `tool-usage-notes.md` to understand Python libraries, regex construction strategies, and parsing implementation techniques used during execution.
+See `tool-usage-notes.md` for detailed explanations of Python scripting, regex parsing, CSV handling, JSON analysis, field extraction, aggregation, and common detection automation considerations.

 > 👉 **See what each execution file contains in full detail**</br>
 For a complete breakdown of every standard file in this folder, explaining the contents, intent, and role of each document in the overall execution, see the **[Repository Structure & Supporting Documents](#repository-structure--supporting-documents)** section below.